Get us in your inbox

 • price 2 of 4

-Thanks to the Delaware River Waterfront Corporation’s exciting riverfront developments, guests to the Penn’s View Hotel will have no choice but to check out the attractions like summertime pop-up park, Spruce Street Harbor Park, and Penn’s Landing’s wintertime ice-skating destination, Winterfest.
-The European decor, exposed brick, balconies, wine cellar and dark-wood furnishings harken to an old-world appeal while complimentary Wi-Fi and on-site restaurant Panorama bring the vibes into contemporary times.
-Other Historic Old City attractions, including the new Museum of the American Revolution, are within walking distance.
+Thanks to the Delaware River Waterfront Corporation’s exciting developments, guests to Penn’s View Hotel will simply have to check out the attractions, including summertime pop-up park, Spruce Street Harbor Park, and Penn’s Landing’s wintertime ice-skating destination, Winterfest.
+The European decor, exposed brick, balconies, wine cellar and dark-wood furnishings harken to an old-world appeal, while complimentary wifi and onsite restaurant Panorama bring the vibes into contemporary times.
+Other historic Old City attractions, including the Museum of the American Revolution, are within walking distance.

 Advertising